SKaplanOfficial/Raycast-PromptLab/README.md

 ## Top-Level Commands

-- Create PromptLab Command
+- New PromptLab Command
     - Create a custom PromptLab command accessible via 'Search PromptLab Commands'
-- Search PromptLab Commands
+- My PromptLab Commands
-    - Search and run custom PromptLab commands
+    - Search and run custom PromptLab commands that you've installed or created
 - PromptLab Command Store
     - Explore and search commands uploaded to the store by other PromptLab users
 - Summarize Selected Files
     - Summarize the contents of selected text files, PDFs, images, audio files, and more.
 - PromptLab Chat
     - Start a back-and-forth conversation with AI with selected files provided as context.
-- Import Custom PromptLab Commands
+- Import PromptLab Commands
     - Add custom commands from a JSON string.

 ## Images